-- unstable regional political and economic conditions, such as those caused by the 2016 U.S. presidential election and subsequent administration change, or the 2016 vote by the U.K. to exit from the European Union; - the need to localize and adapt our solutions for specific countries, including translation into foreign languages and associated expenses; - data privacy laws which require that customer data be stored and processed in a designated territory;
+- unstable regional political and economic conditions, such as those caused by the U.S. presidential administration change and the U.K. exit from the European Union; - the need to localize and adapt our solutions for specific countries, including translation into foreign languages and associated expenses; - data privacy laws which require that customer data be stored and processed in a designated territory; - difficulties in staffing and managing foreign operations; - different pricing environments, longer sales cycles and longer accounts receivable payment cycles and collections issues; - new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting and changing governmental laws and regulations, including employment, tax, privacy, and data protection laws and regulations; - increased financial accounting and reporting burdens and complexities;

-- difficulties in staffing and managing foreign operations; - different pricing environments, longer sales cycles and longer accounts receivable payment cycles and collections issues; - new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting and changing governmental laws and regulations, including employment, tax, privacy, and data protection laws and regulations; - increased financial accounting and reporting burdens and complexities; - restrictions on the transfer of funds; and - adverse tax consequences.
+- restrictions on the transfer of funds; and - adverse tax consequences.